im-mou/items-manager/README.md

 ## Notes

 -   Localization support was not added, but it would have been nice.
 -   The search algorithms that are used are not the best.
-I would've loved to use a fuzzy search but I don't have enough time to implement it form scratch.
+I would've loved to use a fuzzy search but I don't have enough time to implement it.
--   If this project belogned to a client, I would clarify multiples tings about the requirements:
+-   If this project belogned to a client, I would clarify multiples things about the requirements:
-    -   What is there workflow to determine how to implement a good search bar.
+    -   How does user wans to use this to determine how to implement a good UX for search, filtering and navegation.
     -   How do they would like to search the price (absolute values, a range or both)
     -   etc...